 PSESD will seek out opportunities to build or participate in coalitions who share a commitment to educational equity.
 We will use racial equity tools and other frameworks to evaluate the success of existing and future collaborations.

 The PSESD Board of Directors will hold the Superintendent and Leadership Cabinet accountable for assessing a baseline, developing action plans and reporting measurable progress in meeting each of these goals, annually.
-Action plans and reports should specify staff leads responsible for key elements of the work, and include how the work will be distributed throughout the agency, as well as any staffing and budgetary adjustments necessaryADOPTED: November, 2014
+Action plans and reports should specify staff leads responsible for key elements of the work, and include how the work will be distributed throughout the agency, as well as any staffing and budgetary adjustments necessary.

+ADOPTED: November, 2014